sailinggalaxians/hybris-boot/README.md

 hybris-boot
 ===========

-BEFORE YOU DECIDE TO PUSH A CHANGE TO THE FIXUP MOUNTPOINTS, PLEASE ADD _ONLY_ DEVICES MADE AND RELEASED BY SAMSUNG AS THIS IS FOR PORTING FOR THESE DEVICES.

 This project enables the building of boot images for Google Android fastboot based devices.

 It can be built either in the android build tree as part of the normal kernel/android pre-requisited build or in a Mer SDK as a standalone package